panzi/bad-apple-terminal/README.md

 ```

 Decoding these lengths gave me a little bit of trouble until I realized that
-I have to use addition instead of bitwise or while decoding because of the + 1
+I have to use addition instead of bit-wise or while decoding because of the + 1
 possibly overflowing.
-In an bitwise or that overlapping value would be just
+In an bit-wise or that overlapping value would be just
 lost or in any case not produce the right result.

 ```C